MariamMohamedFawzy/Self-Driving-Cars-Nanodegree/projects/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Testing on new images from the web

-* The model have been tested on 11 images from the web.
+The model have been tested on 11 images from the web.
+The images are converted to grayscale and resized to be the same size as the training data.
+I did not add any noise or any rotation as I did on the training data.
+<br>**This definitely affects the results as resizing the images affects their qualitys** <br>
+From the images below, it is clear that the images are much better than the training data, no blurry images and no noise. <br />
+**This may affect the prediction a little bit as the model is trained on images that are blurry and noisy.**<br>

 ![New Images][image4]

-* Model accuracy of the new images = 72.73 %
+* Model accuracy of the new images = 72.73 %.
+It is worse than the testing acciracy, but this is because the size is small and any misprediction will affect the performance.
+Moreover, the quality of the two datasets are different which affects the predictsion.

 * we found that the model is not able to differentiate well between the speeds (numvbers).
 This may be because:
-    * The classes is similar
+    * The classes are similar
     * There are classes with fewer samples than other classes
     * The images are blurry